kengatimu/signature-vs-jwt-demo/README.md

 - Parses claims, validates expiry and payload consistency

 ---
+## Recommendation

+Use the right tool for the job:

+- For middleware services that route, verify, and respond to transactional requests:
+  - **Prefer digital signatures.**
+  - They are stateless, strong, and scalable.

+- Only use **JWT**:
+  - When digital signatures are not feasible
+  - For systems where the channel cannot handle certificates
+  - For lighter or user-based interactions

+- **Do not combine JWT and digital signatures.**
+  - Adding JWT inside a signed payload or vice versa introduces unnecessary redundancy and complexity.

+---
 ## Sample JSON Requests

 ### ➤ To `channel-service` (JWT or Signature)